 What is entry point in Forex is the question.

-The point at which you enter into the trade with buy or sell order in Forex is the entry point.
+The point at which you enter into the trade with buy or sell Forex order is the entry point.

 What is Entry Point in Forex

-That point defines the price you have on the market for a currency pair you are trading.
+That point defines market execution price for a currency pair you are trading.
 Entry point will define what will be the start of the trade.